BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 # Lightweight C++ Standard Template Library (STL) for Arduino

-Lightweight C++ Standard Template Library (STL) for Arduino includes some STL and std functionalities, like console, cstrings (C char arrays with C++ operators) with optional locales, lists, vectors, queues, maps and algorithms.
+The Lightweight C++ STL for Arduino provides selected features from the standard C++ library, including console, cstrings (C-style character arrays with C++ operators) with optional locale support, as well as containers like lists, vectors, queues, maps, basic algorithms and complex numbers.

-But why use this library instead of st STL?
-It could be one of the following reasons:
+## Why use this library instead of the standard STL?

+Here are a few reasons you might prefer this lightweight version:

-- If you need to properly detect and handle run-time errors.
-Std STL would just restart the controller if a run-time error occurs.
+- You need to reliably detect and handle run-time errors.
+Standard STL may simply reset the controller when an error occurs.
-- If you need to properly detect and handle run-time errors in string operations.
-Arduino Strings would mostly just ignore them.
+- You want to detect and manage errors in string operations, which Arduino String often ignores.
-- If you are using one of AVR boards (simple data types are supported on AVR boards as well).
+- You're using an AVR board (basic data types are supported even on AVR).
-- If you prefer the convenience of using standard C++ cin and cout objects rather than Serial.print.
+- You prefer the convenience of using standard C++ cin and cout over Serial.print.
-- If you need locale UTF-8 string operations.
+- You need UTF-8 locale-aware string operations.
-- If you want to make use of PSRAM if it is built-in your board.
+- You want to leverage PSRAM if your board has it built in.

 ### console

-console.hpp creates two objects: cin and cout, for more standard way of communication with Serial interface, like:
+The console module introduces the familiar C++ cin and cout objects, enabling a more idiomatic and streamlined interface for serial communication.
+This approach mirrors conventional C++ programming practices, making input and output operations on Arduino more intuitive for experienced C++ developers.

 ```C++